-Unived’s Zinc is formulated with high quality zinc citrate, vitamin C as ascorbic acid, and organic alfalfa powder.
-Each serving of our vegan zinc supplement delivers 30mg zinc and 30mg vitamin C, along with 170mg of organic alfalfa for additional antioxidant support.
+Unived’s Zinc is formulated with high quality zinc citrate, vitamin C as ascorbic acid, and organic moringa leaf powder.
+Each serving of our vegan zinc supplement delivers 30mg zinc and 80mg vitamin C, along with 20mg of organic moringa leaf powder for additional antioxidant support.
 Zinc works to support the body’s natural defense system which aids and improves immune system function.
 Vitamin C provides immune health and antioxidant support.
 Unived’s Zinc is safe, preservative-free, non-GMO, and suitable for vegans and vegetarians.

 Why Zinc and Vitamin C

 These two micronutrients are essential in helping the body stay healthy and functioning properly.
 Both of them have profound effects on cellular growth and are vital for an optimal immune system.
 Inadequacy and clinical deficiency of zinc and/or vitamin C may lead to an impaired immune response to infections, cell growth, and weakened collagenous structures.

 Our formulation of a vegan zinc supplement features zinc and vitamin C as these essential nutrients have a similar mode of action and complement each other.
 Vitamin C also helps in the absorption of zinc.